odcinek/sonos-cookbook/README.md

 * node-sonos-web-controller

 ## TODO
-* test on Debian / RHEL / rpi
+* test on Debian / Fedora
+* running on raspberry pi
 * take a closer look at chromecast-like solutions

 ## Platform